Q&A

 [1.A] Specific details are intentionally not given to encourage flexibility in design, but online videos show past tasks.
 Our basic design criterion is that all tasks should be reasonably performed by an astronaut using a single gloved hand.
 Tasks will range from easy to ones that push the boundaries of what is easy-for-humans but hard-for-robots!

 [2.Q] For autonomous typing, can we manually align in front of a certain key or keys and perhaps press it/them, before we begin the autonomy mode?
+Are we allowed to touch the non-key parts of the keyboard or surrounding area such as the screen while operating manually before switching to autonomous mode?
+Are there any fiducial markers near the keyboard?

 [2.A] The rover may be manually aligned with the letter Q, but is expected not to press it.
 Any pressed keys will incur a small penalty (probably one typed letter worth), and after entering autonomous mode the rover must delete it or suffer another penalty (probably a second letter worth).
 After aligning with the letter Q, the rover is expected to enter autonomous mode, and not be manually aligned with any other keys.
+While in manual control touching any part of the keyboard will be penalized.
+Please don't touch the screen: It is delicate and rovers are not!
+You may manually touch the surrounding metal areas of the lander.
+There are no fiducial markers near the keyboard.
+The keyboard itself should act as a fiducial.

 [3.Q] Will the display for the launch key input be similar to the typing task in previous years?
 Will the keyboard be configured so key repeat is off if held down for too long?